 |

 Crafty Creations is back after a brief holiday break and features a cool winter theme.January's craft is a snowy candle jar.
-Each participant at this month's gatherings will have the opportunity to use a variety of options to decorate a candle jar.
-Creative adults are invited to attend either the afternoon session at 1 p.m., Wednesday, Jan.
-14, or the evening session at 6 p.m., Tuesday, Jan.
-27. Registration is required for the evening session.
+Each participant at this month's gathering will have the opportunity to use a variety of options to decorate a candle jar.
+Creative adults are invited to attend the evening session at 6 p.m., Tuesday, Jan.
+27. Registration is required.
 Just stop by or call the library at 937.783.3585 by Jan.
 23 to register.
 Crafty Creations is always free, and supplies — and instruction — will be provided. |

 |